tonywang25/japan_guide/README.md

 # Tony’s Ultimate Japan Guide #
 I made this guide for my dear friends who are traveling to Japan and would like to go to the places I loved to go.
 Let me know if you want to know about anything else, or if you want to hang out with some of my Japanese friends while you're there.
-They would love to meet you guys.
+They would love to meet you guys!!
 ---

 ## Tips and Tricks